U.S. tries to calm Saudi anger over Syria, Iran

 By contrast, Washington has cut aid to Egypt's military.

-"This brave Saudi position is favoured with all of Egypt's respect and appreciation," Egypt's Foreign Minister Nabil Fahmy said in a statement.
+"This brave Saudi position is favored with all of Egypt's respect and appreciation," Egypt's Foreign Minister Nabil Fahmy said in a statement.

 The Egyptian head of the Cairo-based Arab League, Nabil Elaraby, also said Riyadh had every right to protest against the management of the Security Council, which he said should rethink the veto-wielding powers of its five permanent members.